Bonterms/Mutual-NDA/README.md

 ## How to Use
 1. Have your lawyer **review** the Mutual NDA.
 2. On the **Cover Page**, fill in the blue defined terms, add the party names and make any proposed edits to the NDA in the space for “Additional Changes”.
+For an example Cover Page, please visit the [Bonterms website](https://bonterms.com/#procedures).
 3. **Send** the Cover Page and NDA to your counter-party.
 Negotiate **only** the Cover Page.
 4. **Sign** and close.